alexjs-dev/alexjs-dev/README.md

 - 👋 Hi, I’m Alex
-- 👀 I’m interested in React, Node and JavaScript
+- 👀 I’m a web developer
-- 🌱 I’m currently learning Graphql
 - 📫 How to reach me: aleksei.dmitri@gmail.com